yugabyte/yugabyte-db/architecture/design/online-index-backfill.md

 ## Handling node restarts and leadership changes

 The backfill process itself does not require that the job be restarted if there is a leadership change.
 The peer that has already started doing the backfill may be allowed to complete.
-However, it may be easier in terms of maintaining the state if the leader is the one running the backfill, and the job is abandoned/restarted upon leadership change.
-With pre-elections this should be a rare occurrence.

 # Future Work